Spain profile - Leaders

 His staying power finally paid dividends when the global economic downturn destroyed public faith in the Socialists' ability to steer the country through a period of deep crisis.

-In office he has nonetheless struggled to impose financial discipline, and had to turn to the European Union to bail out the banking sector in June 2012.
+In office he has struggled to impose financial discipline, and had to turn to the European Union to bail out the banking sector in June 2012.
 Spain emerged from recession in late 2013, but unemployment remains high and has boosted the fortunes of Podemos, a new populist anti-austerity movement, as well as a liberal movement called Cuidadanos.